programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 ## Required materials

-To work through this lesson, you will need to [download and unzip this archive](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/introduction-to-stylometry-with-python/stylometry-federalist.zip) containing the 85 papers (and, as an extra resource, the [original Project Gutenberg ebook](http://www.gutenberg.org/cache/epub/1404/pg1404.txt) from which they have been extracted).
+To work through this lesson, you will need to [download and unzip this archive](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/introduction-to-stylometry-with-python/stylometry-federalist.zip) containing the 85 documents that we will use for our analysis.
+(The archive also contains the [original Project Gutenberg ebook](http://www.gutenberg.org/cache/epub/1404/pg1404.txt) version of the _Federalist Papers_ from which these 85 documents have been extracted, in case you want to read them at your leisure.)
 The archive will create a subdirectory called `data` in the directory where the .zip file is located; please make this parent directory your working directory so that the code will be able to find the data files.

 Also note that the code in this lesson uses several Python modules.
 Some of these modules may not be pre-installed on your computer, depending on what Python distribution you have.
 Should you encounter error messages like: "Module not found" or the equivalent, you will have to download and install the missing module(s) yourself.
 For example, to install nltk and matplotlib, you will need to open a terminal window and type in the following command line: